goodmike31/pl-asr-speech-data-survey/README.md

-Polish ASR speech data survey and catalog.
+Polish ASR speech datasets survey and catalog.

 # Survey goals
 - Organization of publicly available information about Polish ASR speech datasets into the catalog.